 Security if of the utmost importance for any website, and Cloudways help makes server security easy.
 Cloudways maintains firewalls and implements server patches regularly to hep keep your installations safe.
 They also monitor suspicious activity on your server.
 So if you have multiple failed login attempts because you forgot your password you could get locked out of your account.
 One way to prevent this is to edit the Security settings within your server manager to whitelist your own IP address.
 This is completely optional and most users can skip this section.

 If you find that you need more server space you can easily increase your Cloudways plan at any time from the Vertical Scaling section.
-Just select the increased server size you need and click to apply your changes (which will be reflected in your next monthly charge).
+Select the increased server size you need and click to apply your changes (which will be reflected in your next monthly charge).

-Even though the included backups are great, we do still recommend using a service like VaultPress to ensure you have a complete copy of your website at your finger tips.
+Even though the included backups are great, we still recommend using a service like VaultPress to ensure you always have a complete copy of your website at your finger tips.

-Lastly Cloudways does offer a couple of Addons that can be access via the server manager.
-To activate addons just click on the grid icon in the main menu.
+Cloudways does offer a handful of helpful Add-ons that can be access via the server manager.
+To activate add-ons just click on the grid icon in the main menu.

-There are four addons currently available, with the last two options adding configuration options to your server management section after activation:
+There are six add-ons currently available, with the last three options adding configuration options to your server after activation:

 - DNS Made Easy: Cloudways does not offer domain name system (DNS) to manage your domain names by default, instead they allow you to use your own third party DNS (like GoDaddy) or you can subscribe to their DNS Made Easy service.
-This addon starts at $2/month for up to 5 domains.
-This addon does require manual activation by Cloudways, so once enabled the addon will be set to pending until a support member can approve your change.
+This add-on starts at $2.50/month for up to 5 domains.
+This add-on does require manual activation by Cloudways, so once enabled the add-on will be set to pending until a support member can approve your change.

-- Elastic Email: To send a high volume of monthly emails you might want to consider the Elastic Email addon since it provides a fast and easy way to contact your mainling list.
-Plans start at $0.10/month for 1000 emails (with discounts applied for higher volumes), and all you need to do is activate the addon and wait for the Cloudways support team to confirm that your subscription has been enable.
-This addon is also managed via the Server Management Add-Ons section.
+- Elastic Email: To send a high volume of monthly emails you might want to consider the Elastic Email add-on since it provides a fast and easy way to contact your mailing list.
+Plans start at $0.10/month for 1000 emails (with discounts applied for higher volumes), and all you need to do is activate the add-on and wait for the Cloudways support team to confirm that your subscription has been enable.
+This add-on is also managed via the Server Management Add-Ons section.

 Once you’ve throughly explored your Server settings and services you can move onto you Application settings!